Photo:

 Visit a museum

-- SEA Discovery Center.
-The center offers kids a hands-on experience and a chance to learn about Salish Sea marine life.
+- SEA Discovery Center: The center offers kids a hands-on experience and a chance to learn about Salish Sea marine life.
+Stop in to meet Klahanie, our resident giant Pacific octopus, and complete a scavenger hunt for a prize.
+Check the website for special events.
 Open Fridays and Saturdays, by donation.

 If you’re up for a short drive, find your way to:

-- Suquamish Museum.
-The museum displays artifacts and shares the history of the Indigenous people of this region.
+- Suquamish Museum: The museum displays artifacts and shares the history of the Indigenous people of this region.
 Walk across the street to visit Chief Seattle’s gravesite and let your little ones stretch their legs at the Suquamish Shores Natural Play Area.
-Open Wednesday–Sunday, $3–$5 fee.
+Open Wednesday–Sunday, $6–$8 admission fee.

 Combine kid-friendly hiking with Legos and the best breakfast sandwich in the Northwest

-Poulsbo’s Fish Park boasts a 3-mile network of flat, easy trails that wind through forest, wetlands and over several boardwalks.
-It’s a perfect spot to let the kids get a walk in and possibly spot wildlife.
+Poulsbo’s Fish Park boasts a 3-mile network of flat, easy trails that wind through forest and wetlands, and over several boardwalks.
+It’s a perfect spot for the kids to get a walk in and possibly spot wildlife.
 Following the trails under the bridge to the south will take you to a small nature play area and playground structure at Nelson Park.

 Two of my favorite places in Poulsbo are a short distance from Fish Park.
-My kids love to build a minifig and shop the new and used Lego collection at Viking City Bricks (housed with Rockin’ Ruby’s Records).
-It’s also an easy walk or drive to Oxalis Kitchen for a coffee, house-made pastry or other scrumptious, locally sourced breakfast fare.
-It serves lunch, too.
+My kids love to build a minifig and shop the new and used Lego collection at Viking City Bricks.
+From there, it is a quick walk or drive to Oxalis Kitchen for a coffee, house-made pastry or other scrumptious, locally sourced breakfast and lunch fare.

 Relax at a local family-friendly brewery or cidery